 It's also a major problem: as the DB strategist explains, "if you’re looking for future potential crises this is another sovereign-bank nexus similar to that grappled with in the Euro sovereign crisis."

-In other words, Doom Loop for emerging markets.
+In other words, a Doom Loop for emerging markets.

 Of course, an EM doom loop is just the start, as they are many more serious problems for emerging markets, with inflation the most likely one.
 As Reid explains, "a return [of inflation] could force central banks to sharply raise front-end rates, or to withdraw cheap liquidity.
 This would change the incentives for shadow QE which is inherently price sensitive, unlike the central bank QE mostly used in DM countries."